jolibrain/deepdetect/README.md

 - connector to handle large collections of images with on-the-fly data augmentation (e.g. rotations, mirroring)
 - connector to handle CSV files with preprocessing capabilities
 - connector to handle text files, sentences, and character-based models
+- connector to handle SVM file format for sparse data
 - range of built-in model assessment measures (e.g. F1, multiclass log loss, ...)
 - no database dependency and sync, all information and model parameters organized and available from the filesystem
 - flexible template output format to simplify connection to external applications